 2011 Scheme changes

-On 18 April 2011 the Minister for the Arts, the Hon Simon Crean MP, approved changes to the Public Lending Right Scheme 1997 and the Educational Lending Right Policies and Procedures.The Public Lending Right (PLR) and Educational Lending Right (ELR) schemes have been in operation for 35 and 11 years respectively, with the last substantial changes to the schemes made in 1997 for PLR and 2004 for ELR.
+On 18 April 2011 changes to the Public Lending Right Scheme 1997 and the Educational Lending Right Policies and Procedures were approved.The Public Lending Right (PLR) and Educational Lending Right (ELR) schemes have been in operation for 35 and 11 years respectively, with the last substantial changes to the schemes made in 1997 for PLR and 2004 for ELR.

 The changes are designed to improve administration of the schemes and to increase consistency between them.

 The changes to the scheme give the Minister for the Arts the capacity to set and change the minimum and maximum payment amounts applying to the PLR and ELR schemes.

 Minimum payment amounts apply in each of the PLR and ELR schemes.
 A creator or publisher will only receive a PLR or ELR payment if the total amount due to them for all eligible books claimed under that scheme is above this threshold.

 The current minimum payment amount of $50 was set for the PLR scheme in 1997 and for ELR in 2001 and has not been increased since then.